Skip to content

 • Recommended resolution: 720p or 1080p

-• Size: Under 100 MB (GitHub repository hard file limit.
-Large File Storage does not work with GitHub Pages.)
+• Size: Under 100 MB (GitHub repository hard file limit).

 If needed, compress using a tool like HandBrake: